 PPDs are required to regulate all relevant companies for which they are legally responsible.
 They must provide evidence that their company meets our company obligations during the application process and annually thereafter whilst they are in membership.
 New applicants will not be accepted into membership until all obligations have been met.

-An Accountant's Report or financial 'HealthCheck' is required to ensure your company is handling client money in the correct manner.
+An Accountant's Report or financial 'HealthCheck' is required to ensure your company handles client money correctly.
 Client money is any money held which you are not beneficially entitled to, e.g. tenants' deposits, rent, service charges, arbitration fees etc.

 CMP reimburses landlords and tenants should an agent misappropriate their rent, deposit or other client funds.
 It became a legal requirement for all agencies handling client money on 1 April 2019.
 The Tenancy Deposit Scheme (TDS) will offer a £1.50 discount per tenancy deposit if you have CMP through our scheme.